kgraczyk/kgraczyk.github.io/_pages/cv.md

 * 2018: University of Wroclaw Rector's award for organizational achievements in 2017
 * 2019: University of Wroclaw Rector's award for organizational achievements in 2018
 * 2020: University of Wroclaw Rector's award for organizational achievements in 2019
+* 2022: University of Wroclaw Rector's award for organizational and scientific achievements in 2021

 __Scientific Scores__
 ======
-* H-factor: 15 (Web-of-Science),
+* H-factor: 19 (Web-of-Science),
-* Number of Citations: 1038
+* Number of Citations: 1233
-* Number of papers: 50.
+* Number of papers: 53.

 Skills
 ======